 - With many complementary garments.

-- Sessions of up to 90 mins (30-45 mins are enough, but if you want to extend your session, don’t worry, not even during pregnancy, because the pressure is calculated so that it poses no risk)
+- Sessions up to 90 mins (30-45 mins are enough, but if you want to extend your session, don’t worry, not even during pregnancy, because the pressure is calculated to pose no risk)

-And what can we tell you about the price of pregnancy pressotherapy?
-Simply that home pressotherapy is nowadays an infinitely more economical option than going to a center several times a month.
-And considering that after the first trimester of pregnancy, you still have many months and days ahead, a pressotherapy device to use at home can undoubtedly be the best thing you could buy for your health and well-being.
+And what can we tell you about the price of compression therapy for pregnancy?
+Simply that home compression therapy is nowadays an infinitely more affordable option than going to a center several times a month.
+And considering that after the first trimester of pregnancy, you still have many months and days ahead, a compression therapy device to use at home can undoubtedly be the best thing you could buy for your health and well-being.

-And also, you can continue using it during postpartum recovery and throughout the rest of your life, whether for aesthetic, therapeutic, or sports purposes.
-Take advantage of the financing options offered by SIZEN and bring home the lymphatic massage machine and pressotherapy boots you deserve.
+And you can also continue using it during postpartum recovery and throughout the rest of your life, whether for aesthetic, therapeutic, or sports purposes.
+Take advantage of the financing options offered by SIZEN and bring home the lymphatic massage machine and the compression therapy boots you deserve.
 The baby is already expecting many gifts, but what about you?
 Happy pregnancy and recovery.
-With SIZEN pressotherapy, that and more is guaranteed.
+With SIZEN compression therapy, that and more is guaranteed.

 Share: